emrld52/ZombieGuy40/README.md

 # Features

-✏ - Working 2D Sprite Renderer!
+✏ - Working 2D Sprite Renderer (Texture Atlas)!
+🏃‍♂️ - Sprite-animation system!
+📦 - Axis-Aligned Bounding-Box based collision!
+😱 - Performant zombie-hordes with multiple AI types!
+🎵 - Sound system with a custom soundtrack!
+🖥 - Resizable screen for differing aspect ratios and resolutions!

+And last but not least a fully playable roguelike with build variety, a story and more!

 # Compilation

 Clone repo and (with Make & GCC installed) run "make".